Zero-sum partitions of Abelian groups of order $2^n$: Some applications

 \subsection{Group distance magic labeling}

 Recall that in group distance magic labeling, the vertices of the graph are labeled through a bijection with the elements of an Abelian group $\Gamma$.
-The weight of each vertex is computed as the sum (in $\Gamma$) of the labels assigned to its neighbors.
+The weight of every vertex is computed as the sum (in $\Gamma$) of the labels assigned to its neighbors.
 If all the weights are the same, then it is a \textit{$\Gamma$-distance magic labeling}.
-A graph that admits a $\Gamma$-distance magic labeling is a {$\Gamma$-distance magic graph} and the weigh is called \textit{magic constant}.
-Our main result allows us to prove the following theorem.